open-learning-exchange/open-learning-exchange.github.io/pages/vi/profiles/Haoran-Hu.md

 #### About me

 Hello everyone, my name is **Haoran Hu**, and you can call me **Travis**.
 I was recently graduated from the University of Waterloo.
 I have been living here for about 5 years and I really like it here.
-I am interested in learning new skills and looking forward to new challenges.
+I love playing sports and I have won couple awards playing basketball both in high school and university.
+I am always interested in learning new skills and looking forward to new challenges.

-Things that I enjoy:
-  * Sports
-  * Music
-  * Movies

 #### Area
 Area | Time Zone